-529 college savings plans offer a unique combination of features that no other college savings vehicle can match.
+529 savings plans offer a unique combination of features that no other education savings vehicle can match.

 State tax advantages.
 Many states offer income tax incentives for state residents, such as a tax deduction for contributions or a tax exemption for qualified withdrawals.